dagronf/DSFStepperView/README.md

 ## Features

-* Support for macOS, iOS.
+* Support for macOS and iOS.
 * Cross-platform SwiftUI and Catalyst support for a consistent look.
-* `IBDesignable` support so you can see and configure your stepper views in Interface Builder
+* `IBDesignable` support so you can see and configure your stepper views in Interface Builder.
 * Increment decrement buttons with repeat (click/press and hold to continuously increment/decrement)
 * Indicator bar to indicate the current fractional value of the control *(optional)*
 * Editable via keyboard *(optional)*